DonotDonut/2024-Nasa-Challenge-SpaceApp/README.md

 2) Open a termainal in viual studio code and install streamlit, astroquery, and streamlit-drawable-canvas
     * to install astroquery type `pip install astroquery`
     * to install astroquery type `pip install streamlit`
+        * pipreqs is used to create a website using python
     * to install astroquery type `pip install streamlit-drawable-canvas`
+        * streamlit-drawable-canvas is used for drawing on the starchart
-    * to install astroquery type `pip install pipreqs`
+    * to install pipreqs type `pip install pipreqs`
+        * pipreqs is used to publish the streamlit website
 3) **Run the Code:** Open the terminal in Visual Studio Code go to proper directory and type the following to execute the code.
 4) `ls`
 5) `cd website`